Emese92/the-early-birdie/README.md

   * [AllAuth](https://django-allauth.readthedocs.io/en/latest/installation.html)

 ## Testing

-I have only done manual testings with django.
+I have only done manual testing with Django.

 ### Forms tests:
   - All mandatory fields are validated and indicated with an asterisk (*) symbol
-  - Validation error messages appear correctly at the right place
+  - Validation error messages appear correctly in the right place
   - Dates are in the correct format
   - Helper text is visible and understandable
   - Dropdown select has a min and max value
-  - Non mandatory field has a placeholder with a clear explanation
+  - Non-mandatory field has a placeholder with a clear explanation
-  - Delete functionality asks for confirmation
+  - The delete functionality asks for confirmation
   - Field labels are correct
   - Check the functionality of buttons available on all pages.
   - Check the text on all pages for spelling and grammatical errors
-  - The user is not be able to submit a page twice by pressing the submit button quickly.
+  - The user is not able to submit a page twice by pressing the submit button quickly.
   - Success and info messages appear correctly with the right color.
   - Validated all web pages (validate HTML and CSS for syntax errors)